decred/dcrstakepool/README.md

   * Temporary wallet connectivity errors are now handled much more gracefully.
   * A preliminary v0.1 API was added.
 - 0.0.3 - More expected/basic web application functionality added.
-  * SMTPHost now defaults to an empty string so a stake pool can be used for development or testing purposes without a configured mail server.
+  * SMTPHost now defaults to an empty string so a voting service can be used for development or testing purposes without a configured mail server.
 The contents of the emails are sent through the logger so links can still be followed.